 - Honor 8

 Historically, HTC has been one of the most conscientious original equipment manufacturers (OEMs) where updates are concerned.
 This year, however, things might be different.
 The HTC U11 was one of the first non-Google devices to upgrade to Android Oreo.
-HTC has confirmed that the U Ultra will also get the update, though it hasn’t given specific dates for that update just yet.
 The budget HTC U11 Life has received Oreo, the HTC 10 has recently been updated, and the HTC U11 Plus launched with the latest version.
+The last phone to be upgraded (that we currently know of), the U Ultra, received the update in early March.

 - HTC U11